 Here’s one example.
 When I was “graduating” elementary school at the ripe old age of twelve, I was busily collecting signatures and words of encouragement from family and friends in my little, faux leather autograph book, as was the custom in my grade school.
 There were the typical entries of Best Wishes with only a first name from dear friends I can no longer remember.
 When my father made an entry, he wrote, “He will succeed, who says I can.”
 I remember the disappointment as I read that entry with my 12-year-old wisdom.
 “He just doesn’t understand.
 It’s not that easy for me.
 He doesn’t understand how hard things are for me and hard I’m trying.”
 I still have that little book (see attached photo) and that phrase still echoes in my mind.

 As a Cheetah coach, I often hear students communicate the same thing; that I don’t understand how hard it is or, how hard they are working.
 However, what I’ve learned as a Cheetah coach is that it’s not about how hard one works but more about the belief one has in themselves.

 Henry Ford once said, “If you think you can do a thing or think you can’t do a thing, you’re right.”
 Marry that with a quote credited to Woody Allen who said, “Eighty percent of success is showing up.”
 And you have the secret of success, the secret to passing the PMP exam and, what my father was trying to tell me all those years ago — Believe in yourself and try again.”

-For more information on the PMP Exam Prep, how to pass the exam after only four days of prep, and how to improve your “I can” – download your Free copy of the Fast Track Guide to the PMP.
+For more PMP certification preparation tips, how to pass the exam after only four days of prep, and how to improve your “I can” – download your Free copy of the Fast Track Guide to the PMP.